 Apart from these, you will need to chop some of the ingredients with a knife on a chopping board.
 Then you’ll need a spoon for stirring the ingredients in the frying pan and a pair of tongs to toss the spaghetti in the sauce.

 Feel like getting someone else to shake those pans for you?
 Here are our Best Italian Restaurants in Brisbane.

 Tips And Tricks

 If you want to make sure that your prawn pasta comes out perfectly every time, follow these tips and tricks.

-- Pasta – When you boil the pasta, add a good tablespoon of salt to the water.
+- Pasta – When you boil the pasta, add a good handful of salt to the water.
 This gives the pasta more flavour.
+How much salt?
+The water should taste salty – like the sea.
 If you struggle with the pasta sticking together, you can also add a few drops of olive oil to the water.
 Make sure you don’t overcook the pasta- it needs to retain some firmness to stop it from going mushy when it is added to the sauce.
 Always add the pasta to the sauce rather than adding the sauce to the pasta.
 This is the authentic Italian way.

 - Prawns – Fresh prawns are ideal, but you can also keep some prawns in the freezer so you always have what you need to make this dish.
 Make sure to defrost the prawns before you add them to the sauce.
 You can defrost prawns by soaking them in cold water for 15 minutes then draining them.